bazelbuild/bazel/site/docs/skylark/rules.md

 runtime can use the same configuration.

 Tools that are executed as part of the build (e.g., compilers, code generators) should be built for the host configuration.
-In this case, specify `cfg=HOST_CFG` in the attribute.
+In this case, specify `cfg="host"` in the attribute.

-`DATA_CFG` is present for legacy reasons and should be used for `data` attributes.
+The configuration `"data"` is present for legacy reasons and should be used for the `data` attributes.

 ## <a name="fragments"></a> Configuration Fragments